pratikshirsathp/TwitterstreamFirehose/README.md

 <h2> Architecture : </h2>
 <img src= "/firehose.png" width = "700">

-Firehose then push data to AWS Opensearch
+Firehose then push data to AWS Opensearch!

-Opensearch (Elastic search) is used for log analysis and visualisation of data
+Opensearch (Elastic search) is used for analysis and visualisation of data using Kibana
 <h2> Kibana visualisation dashboard</h2>

 <img src= "/kibana.png" width = "700">